packit/packit.dev/content/docs/guide.md

 To start using Packit, you need to do three things:

 1. set up integration (so Packit is notified about your activities and can provide feedback)
-2. be approved (self-done mapping of your forge identity to FAS identity so we know who you are)
+2. be approved (self-done mapping of your forge identity to FAS identity, so we know who you are)
 3. configure the wanted features